LukaszTylisz/PersonTask/README.md

 ## PersonTask

 This is repository for a web application built with `ASP.NET Core 8 Web API`.  includes instructions for setting up the development environment, running the application and managing database migrations with Entity Framework Core.
-It's a personal application where data are added using Bogus and user can manage data using CRUD actions.
+It's a personal application where data are added by using Bogus and user can manage data using CRUD actions.

 ## Requirements